microsoft/Purview-ADB-Lineage-Solution-Accelerator/deploy-base.md

       | jq .
       ```
 2. [Assign the Service Principal as a contributor to the Databricks Workspace](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current)

+3. At this point, you can run a Databricks job on a "job cluster" in your configured workspace and observe lineage in Microsoft Purview once the Databricks job has finished.

+4. If you do not see any lineage please follow the steps in the [troubleshooting guide](./TROUBLESHOOTING.md).

 ### <a id="global-init"/>Global Init Scripts